Linux File Systems: ext4 vs. Btrfs vs. ZFS

 If you’ve used Linux before, you’ve probably used ext4.
 It is the default file system for many Linux distributions and offers better scalability, performance, and reliability than its predecessor, ext3.
 Features that ext4 ships with include:

-• Journaling: This feature keeps track of file changes in a journaling system so that data consistency is maintained in the event of unexpected power loss or system failures.
-This offers metadata information so that files can be repaired, but it cannot reconstruct files from scratch, and it does not provide data redundancy capability.
+Journaling: This feature records file changes in a journal, ensuring data consistency in the event of unexpected power loss or system failures.
+This provides metadata so files can be repaired, but it cannot reconstruct files from scratch and does not provide data redundancy.

-• Large file and file system support: Ext4 supports file sizes up to 16TB and file systems that are 1XB, which will be sufficient for most systems that run on Linux in a desktop or server configuration.
+Large file and file system support: Ext4 supports file sizes up to 16TB and file systems up to 1EiB, which is sufficient for most desktop and server workloads.

-• Delayed space allocation: Ext4 further improves its efficiency by delaying data writes to the hard drive until it understands what the data is.
+Delayed space allocation: Ext4 further improves its efficiency by delaying data writes to the hard drive until it understands the data.
 That prevents allocation errors and helps the hard drive perform better for longer.

 What is Btrfs?